Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 ## Optional Labs

-### ...
-Play Around Step to freely play with the Labs

 ### Step 5: Testing your flying style - Logging - Consistency

 Let's present a code completion task for adding a logger with specific syntax (e.g., `_logger`).
 Use this to explain how Copilot adapts to and replicates your coding style.

 - Open `WrightBrothersApi` folder located in the `WrightBrothersApi` folder.

-- Open the `PlanesController.cs` file located in the `Controllers` folder.
+- Open the `Controllers/PlanesController.cs` file.

 - Go to the `GetAll` method and inspect the method.
 Notice the syntax of `✈✈✈ NO PARAMS ✈✈✈`.
 This is a custom syntax that is used in this codebase to log parameters of a method.